Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Proposed Two Ridge Solutions for Incremental BLS on Added Inputs

-The proposed recursive BLS algorithm updates the inverse recursively by the matrix inversion lemma~\cite{matrixInversionLemma}, while the proposed square-root BLS algorithm updates the inverse Cholesky factor by multiplying the upper-triangular inverse Cholesky factor with an upper-triangular intermediate matrix that is computed by the Cholesky factorization or the inverse Cholesky factorization.
-When there are more rows than columns in the newly added $p \times k$ input matrix ${\bf{A}}_{ \bar p}$ (corresponding to the added inputs ${{\mathbf{X}}_{ \bar p}}$), i.e., $p > k$, the inverse of a sum of matrices~\cite{InverseSumofMatrix8312} is utilized in the proposed algorithms to compute the intermediate variables by a smaller matrix inversion or inverse Cholesky factorization.
+The proposed recursive BLS algorithm updates the inverse recursively by the matrix inversion lemma~\cite{matrixInversionLemma}, while the proposed square-root BLS algorithm updates the inverse Cholesky factor by multiplying it with an upper-triangular intermediate matrix.
+When there are more rows than columns in the newly added input matrix ${\bf{A}}_{ \bar p} \in {\Re ^{p \times k}}$, i.e., $p > k$, the inverse of a sum of matrices~\cite{InverseSumofMatrix8312} is utilized in the proposed algorithms to compute the intermediate variables by a smaller matrix inversion or inverse Cholesky factorization.